 At best, this data could be just names and addresses, which are useful in themselves for identity thieves.
 At worst it could be your passwords, bank details, or credit card numbers.

-In this article we’re going to cover what the dark web is, and the risks of your data being posted there.
+In this article we’re going to cover what the dark web is, the risks of your data being posted there, and how to remove your email from the dark web.
 We will also cover how to prevent this happening, and what to do if it does.

 What Is The Dark Web?